-Jenny Ward, Acting CEO of The Lullaby Trust said:
+Jenny Ward, Acting CEO of The Lullaby Trust says:

 “Co-sleeping needs to be discussed with all families.
 We know from talking to parents that if they are told not to co-sleep they will then feel they cannot discuss what actually happens.
 As a result they will not get important advice on how to co-sleep more safely.
 It is a reality that even if parents do not plan to co-sleep, many still fall asleep with their babies unintentionally.
 Babies can and do die in high risk co-sleeping situations.
 If given the right advice, parents can prepare for planned and unplanned co-sleeping that will help to mitigate those risks and reduce the chance of SIDS.”

-- This also means that baby should not sleep in the arms of a sleeping person, nor be placed on the couch or chair.
+- This also means that baby should not sleep in the arms of a sleeping person, nor be placed on a couch or chair.

-- Your baby’s bed should have nothing except the baby and a fitted sheet — though they’re cute, this means skipping the blankets, top sheets, bumper pads, quilts, and pillows.
-(Don’t worry, the time for their fully furnished bedroom will come!)
+- Your baby’s bed should contain nothing but the baby and a fitted sheet — though they’re cute, this means skipping the blankets, top sheets, bumper pads, quilts, and pillows, (but don’t worry, the time for their fully furnished bedroom will come!)

 In addition to the ABCs of sleep safety, there are other important rules to follow which can help protect your child.
-Taking these additional steps can help to aid your child’s healthy development and contribute to their ongoing good health.
+Taking these additional steps can assist your child’s healthy development and contribute to their ongoing good health.

-- Share Your Room with Baby: For the first year of your baby’s life, the AAP recommends that their crib be placed in the same room where you sleep.
-Your little one is safest when they’re sleeping in their crib and near to parents.
+- Share your room with baby: For the first year of your baby’s life, the AAP recommends that their crib be placed in the same room where you sleep.
+Your little one is safest when they’re sleeping in their crib near to parents.

-- Breastfeed if You Can: Breast milk is considered an optimum form of nutrition for babies, and it packs the benefit of naturally generated antibodies that are passed from moms to their infants.
+- Breastfeed if you can: Breast milk is considered an optimum form of nutrition for babies, and it packs the benefit of naturally generated antibodies that are passed from moms to their infants.
 It’s recommended that mothers breastfeed for at least six months where possible.
-Babies who are exclusively breastfed have a reduced likelihood of SIDS, but any amount of breastfeeding correlates with a lowered risk.9SIDS and Other Sleep-Related Infant Deaths – AAP
+Babies who are exclusively breastfed have a reduced likelihood of SIDS, while any amount of breastfeeding correlates with a lowered risk.9SIDS and Other Sleep-Related Infant Deaths – AAP

-- Never Sleep with Baby on Soft Furniture: Some of the most dangerous places for babies to sleep are on armchairs or couches.10 They can suffocate if they become trapped or wedged in seat cushions.
+Babies can suffocate if they become trapped or wedged in seat cushions.
 If they sleep in the arms of another sleeping person, that person’s body can crush or smother the infant, causing suffocation.
-It is essential that caregivers remain awake and alert.
+It’s essential that caregivers remain awake and alert.

 Some families choose to bed share with their baby.
-If you co-sleep, whether intentionally or unplanned, there are additional risks that you should avoid:
+If you co-sleep, whether intentionally or unplanned, there are additional risks that you must avoid: